 We are brand agnostic and we recommend that all things being equal, parents purchase the most affordable device available.
-Our recommendations are listed in the Recommended Devices List available from the website.
+Our recommendations are listed in the Recommended Devices List below.

 In addition, some of our students already have devices which they and their parents may wish to use.
 There is not one single device that is best for all students at all levels covering all subjects and activities – whatever we may have chosen would not be best suited for all students.

 Why can’t students use a phone?

 Phones are well suited for communication tasks such as Whatsapp, voice calling and texting but ill-suited to heavy text, mind-mapping and spreadsheet data entry.

 Why have you chosen all year levels for BYOD?
 Why can’t only Year 9s and 10s be enrolled into that program?